greasycat/chrastillab.github.io/github_page/index.md

 - **Project Websites**: Open-source projects often maintain dedicated websites using GitHub Pages to provide information, news, and downloads.

 - **Team Pages**: Organizations can use GitHub Pages to share information about their teams, projects, and goals.

-## Getting Started

-To create a GitHub Pages site, you typically need to:
-1. Create a GitHub repository.
-2. Name the repository following specific conventions (e.g., `<username>.github.io` for user pages).
-3. Add your HTML, CSS, and other assets to the repository.
-4. Enable GitHub Pages in your repository's settings.
-5. Optionally, configure a custom domain.

-GitHub Pages simplifies the process of hosting web content, making it a valuable tool for developers to share their projects and ideas with a global audience.